 Tip: Don’t have the time and energy to fix your own potion?
 See our calendar where we keep a track of DIY workshops and farmers’ markets (among other events!) in Singapore.
 You’re bound to find hand-made beauty products there!

 Why?
 Harsh chemicals in your bathroom are a burden on water treatment, contain toxins that affect your body – and not even necessary to achieve cleanliness.

 I still have a mental block about changing the toilet cleaners, but this looks promising – home-made enzyme cleaners.
-Will leave a feedback comment if I try it out!
-(Or let me know what you use in the comments below!)
+But in the meantime, I am using Simply Good‘s tablets – long-lasting, carbon-efficient, and… they get the job done sparkling clean!
+(What do YOU use? let me know what you use in the comments below!)

-Tip: Over time I have realised that baking soda and vinegar can do anything.
-Anything.
+Tip: Over time I have realised that baking soda and vinegar are versatile beyond compare .
 They can kill microbes.
 They can banish foul smell.
 They can clear blockages.
-They can rid stains.
-They can even become the president of USA if they so desire.
-They are great.
-They are the greatest you have ever seen, and everything else is over rated.
+It’s a dream team!

 7. And of course: use lesser water

 Why?
-Save water to reduce the load on water procurement and water treatment –saving on your water bill is just a bonus.
+Save water to reduce the load on water procurement and water treatment –saving on your water bill is an added bonus.